ALWISHARIFF/wireshark/src/Report-1.md

    - The solution was to configure the **Vega gateway** to receive **T.38 fax data on the audio port** (Port 16834).
    - This ensures that the T.38 image data is properly received on the same port as G.711 audio, which is in line with the negotiated media parameters.

-2. **Avoid Misinterpretation of Ports**:
-   - Avoid changing ports during the switch from **G.711 to T.38** to prevent media confusion.
-   - If a port change is required, ensure it is clearly signaled during the **SIP re-INVITE**.

 ---